Dubai Metro: Stations

 The Earth stations have a tan-brown colour effects; water has blue-white colour effects; fire has orange-red colour effects; and the air has green colour effects.

 Officials have negotiated with international and local companies over naming rights for 23 stations on the two lines.
 This corporate branding is the first of its kind.
 Some examples are: BurJuman, Burj Khalifa/Dubai Mall, Mall of the Emirates, DAMAC Properties and UAE Exchange.

+Each station has a bus route with drop-off zones to the metro station as well as taxi lay by's.

 Parking

 The Dubai Metro has built three large multi-level car parking with an estimated capacity to accommodate more than 8,000 vehicles for the passengers where they can park their car and ride the metro.

 The parking is free for the metro users.

-Handicapped facilities
+Handicap facilities

 All metro stations have elevators and contrasting tactile guidance path to guide the visually impaired.
 There are also dedicated spaces for wheelchair users on all the trains.
 Handicapped passengers, also known as 'people of determination' in the UAE, can ride with any RTA service for free with a special, personalized Nol Card.